damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 >   * `kubectl proxy`
 > * Go the the Kubernetes Dashboard at [http://localhost:8001/ui](http://localhost:8001/ui)

 Here is the Kubernetes dashboard.
-We will watch the status of deployment from Workloads page.
+We will watch the status of deployment from the Workloads page.

 > * First, change the `Namespace` drop-down on the left.
 Change it from `default` to `All Namespaces`
 > * Click on `Workloads` on the left.

 We'll watch here for all items to have a green checkmark showing that they have completed.
-This process can take a few minutes as GKE allocates requested resources and starts up the various containers.
+This process can take a few minutes as GKE allocates the requested resources and starts up the various containers.
 In the mean time, we'll go ahead and open a new tab to the URL that GitLab CE will be accessible on.

 > * Open a new Chrome tab and navigate to [https://gitlab.make-sid-dance.com](https://gitlab.make-sid-dance.com), adjusting the URL to the domain you used for this demo.